 DirectX 11

 If you look closely at the screenshots, you will see that the GPU load distribution is quite stable on Dx11 whereas in case of Vulkan it is horrible and highly uneven.
-We ran the tests thrice on each Graphics API and the results were more the less the same every time.
+We ran the tests thrice on each Graphics API and the results were more or less the same every time.
 So we would recommend players to stay away from Vulkan API for now and go for DirectX 11 for the best performance.

-That’s all folks!
+That’s all, folks!

-Last Updated on April 16, 2019
+Last Updated on March 15, 2024